libra2org/libra2-core/storage/README.md

 Now here's the full set of configs, with their default values and explanations.
 The default values should work in most cases and generally speaking don't need to be changed.
-Another reason to not overriding them is the developers of Aptos can tune the default configs with new software releases and a override will make your node miss it.
+Another reason to not overriding them is the developers of Libra2 can tune the default configs with new software releases and a override will make your node miss it.
 If you do have a reason to change them, probably read the more